jpxue/Classic_WoW_Levelling_Script/README.md

 - Auto-Junk/Pesky Item Deletion [‘deleteItems’]
 - Automatic Opening of Items ex: Clams [‘openInBags’]
 - Avoids Flagged NPCs/Elites (tries to even move out of aggro range) [‘avoidNPCs’]
-- Fights only mobs off a similar level range (configurable)
+- Fights only mobs of a similar level range (configurable)
 - More but I forgot…

 #### Things amongst many that need Configuring: